Medical Services in Corvallis

 Off-campus medical care

-For students who have OSU Student Health Insurance (Pacific Source): If you are looking for a special type of doctor, or would like to see a doctor off campus, SHS has a referral coordinator.
-Simply contact SHS and ask for a referral.
+For students who have OSU Student Health Insurance (Pacific Source): If you are looking for a special type of doctor, or would like to see a doctor off campus, OSU Student Health can refer you.

 For students who have your own health insurance from other provider: Go to your health insurance company's website.
 Search a list of local doctors, choose one, and call for an appointment.
 If you go see a doctor who is not on the list, it will cost you more money.